Enalean/tuleap-documentation-en/languages/en/user-guide/rest/quick-start/query.rst

   From here I can get the list of trackers of the project with ``GET /api/projects/110/trackers``, etc. Which calls you have to orchestrate will depend on your business case.

+  In our example, getting the structure of the tracker is important as we need to know the id of the fields/values (either ``projects/110/trackers`` or ``trackers/123`` will give us the structure).

 Pagination
 ----------